vand3rlinden/vand3rlinden.github.io/content/post/mdo-attack-simulation.md

 - [Training campaigns for Attack simulation](https://learn.microsoft.com/en-us/defender-office-365/attack-simulation-training-training-campaigns)
   - Instead of creating and launching simulated phishing attacks that eventually lead to training, you can create and assign Training campaigns directly to users.

-### Personal Insight:
+### Automation vs. Individual simulations
 While automation can be a good fit for your organization, there are some considerations to keep in mind.
 For example, if you plan to automate a year-long simulation (which is also the maximum for an automation schedule), you won’t be able to edit the content after the initial setup, meaning you’ll be restricted to the choices made during configuration.

-During setup, you have two options: you can **manually select** up to 20 payloads (both global and tenant-specific), or choose the **randomize** option, where Microsoft will randomly select the payloads for the simulation.
-When configuring the automation schedule, you can opt for a **randomized schedule**, which will start simulations randomly within your chosen days of the week, along with random send times.
-However, you can't limit it to just one simulation per month—only to specific days of the week when simulations are allowed to start.
-Alternatively, with a **fixed schedule**, you can choose a weekly or monthly schedule, but the recurrence can only be set for a static day of the week or month, and you can't set the send time.
-Each automated simulation will land in the Simulations tab with a naming convention such as: `AutomatedSimulation_PayloadName [Technique]_date`
+During setup, you have two options.
+You can **manually select** up to 20 payloads, including both global and tenant-payloads, or you can choose the **randomize** option, where Microsoft will randomly select the payloads for the simulation.

+When setting up the automation schedule, you can choose a **randomized schedule**, which can start simulations with randomize send times.
+However, you cannot limit it to just one simulation per month.
+Instead, you can schedule up to 10 simulations per year on specific allowed days.

+Alternatively, you can choose a **fixed schedule**, where simulations follow a weekly or monthly recurrence.
+However, they will always occur on a specific day of the week or month, and you cannot customize the send time.

+Each automated simulation will appear in the Simulations tab with a specific naming convention, such as: `AutomatedSimulation_PayloadName [Technique]_date`

 **My advice**: Consider creating individual monthly simulations (e.g., 2 global payloads and 1 tenant payload as the interval) and plan a yearly schedule that varies the simulation dates and times each month.
 Keep in mind that random send times aren’t available with this method, but using individual monthly simulations will provide you with more control and flexibility.